badriyassine/InventoryPro/README.md

 InventoryPro is a powerful web application to manage products, sales, and stock, with a visual dashboard for tracking activity.

+## ❗ Important

+I had previously pushed this project, but due to some issues, I had to delete it and push it again.

 ## 🚀 Features

 - Product Management